Keep Moving Forward

 I am still figuring out how to get water here where we stay.

-My home has two water tanks, one underground and one on top.
-From what I heard or what my landlord told me, water comes from the government at night and fills the underground tank.
-Then, I have to switch on a pump to pump water to the tank on top to get water.
+My home has two water tanks: one underground and one above ground.
+From what I heard or what my landlord told me, water comes from the government at night and is stored in the underground tank.
+Then I have to switch on a pump to pump water from the tank on top.

 Also, I can’t check how much water the tank on top holds.
 So, how do I know when to switch on the pump?